-In its hundred-year history, few cocktails have encouraged more frenzied experimentation than the beloved Negroni.
+Over the course of its 100-year history, few cocktails have encouraged more frenzied experimentation than the beloved Negroni.
 Its one-to-one-to-one recipe of gin, Campari and sweet vermouth has become the platform on which generations of drink mixers have left their thumbprint.
 Sub bourbon for gin, and you’ve got the Boulevardier, a great cocktail in its own right.
 Try rum or mezcal in the same equal parts configuration with Campari and sweet vermouth, and you get far different yet equally balanced and impressive drinks.

 So, how do you mix the perfect classic version?
 Start by selecting the right base materials.
 The key to a great Negroni is finding a gin-vermouth pairing that complements, rather than overpowers, the bitter, bold flavors of Campari.
 Once you zero in on a winning trio, write it down, memorize it, and request it at your favorite bar.
 You’ll gain the barkeep’s respect, make the count proud and, most importantly, you’ll enjoy a good drink.